stuerp/foo_statistics/README.md

 [foo_statistics](https://github.com/stuerp/foo_statistics/releases) is a [foobar2000](https://www.foobar2000.org/) component that collects and maintains statistics about tracks in the media library.

+It was created because the behavior of the official foo_playcount component changed behavior when it was released as 64-bit.

 ## Features

+* Configurable tracking pattern
+* Configurable period after which a track is considered 'played': as a number of seconds and as a percentage of the total length of the track.
+* Can import tags from the official foo_playcount component.
 * Collected statistics:
-  * Timestamp when date added to the Media Library
+  * Timestamp when the track gets added to the Media Library
-  * Timestamp first played
-  * Timestamp last played
+  * Timestamp each time the track gets played.
-  * Playback count
-  * Track Rating
+  * Track rating
 * Supports dark mode.

 ## Requirements